 Typically, each academic department accepting graduate students will form an admissions committee and review all requests, then forward its recommendations to the Graduate School for final approval and processing.
-Graduate School regulations determine the classification of graduate student status granted to each applicant accepted.

 The Clemson University Graduate School accepts online applications only.
 We are happy to assist you with the online application and admissions process, and we are always happy to answer questions.
 You can also check the status of your pending application online.

 Please be aware that different programs have different application deadlines, and there are some programs that accept applicants only once a year.
 In addition, international students often have earlier deadlines in order to allow enough time to secure a visa.

 For more information: